 Bachelors of Music, Viola Performance, University of Sarajevo, Bosnia and Herzegovina

-Dijana Ihas is an assistant professor of music education at Pacific University, where she teaches undergraduate and graduate courses in music education, serves as an applied viola instructor, and supervises student-teachers.
+Dijana Ihas is an associate professor of music education at Pacific University, where she teaches undergraduate and graduate courses in music education, serves as an applied viola instructor, and supervises student-teachers.
 She is a founder and also serves as a director and master teacher of String Project, the first program of its kind in Oregon.

 Dr. Ihas’ educational background includes a PhD in music education from the University of Oregon, master's degree of music education from the University of Arizona, master of fine arts in viola performance from the University of California in Irvine, and bachelor's degree in viola performance from the University of Sarajevo, Bosnia and Herzegovina.
 In addition, she holds K-12 music teacher license and is registered SAA Suzuki violin/viola teacher.

 Prior to her position at Pacific University, Dr. Ihas taught strings and symphony orchestra at Sprague High School in Salem, Ore., where her advanced high school string orchestra won the Oregon State Championship for three consecutive years, an elite national competition called the Mark of Excellence for two consecutive years, and, in her final year of teaching in public schools, a full symphony orchestra co-directed by Dr. Ihas won the state championship.